Welcome to the International Human Rights Committee!

 - Investigates alleged human rights abuses; and

 - Educates the bar, policy makers, and the public about human rights issues.

 IHRC leaders are appointed annually by the ABA, Section of International Law and are charged with the day-to-day business of the committee, which includes, but is not limited to: drafting and publishing relevant material pertaining to human rights; the coordination of programs, projects, events and teleconferences; and the promotion of human rights through advocacy, education, communication and social media.
-All IHRC Vice Chairs are assigned portfolios, which delineate each leaders primary area of focus and activity.
+All IHRC Vice-Chairs are assigned portfolios, which de line at each leaders primary area of focus and activity.